 We are making sure that all our clients are in contact with their therapist by telephone and by messaging.
 Some who have the necessary equipment can also be in contact by Skype or similar.

-Taking on new clients is going to be more challenging but we will do our best
+Taking on new clients is going to be more challenging but we will do our best.

-Our Charitable purpose (in brief) is to:
+Our charitable purpose is to:

 To make provisions which help towards improving the mental health of refugees and asylum seekers and others traumatised by war and conflict